This page centralizes Npgsql's compatibility status with PostgreSQL and other components, and documents some important gotchas.

 No Reset On Close=trueon the connection string.
 This disables Npgsql's connection reset logic (

-DISCARD ALL), which gets executed when a connection is return to Npgsql's pool, and which makes no sense in these modes.
+DISCARD ALL), which gets executed when a connection is returned to Npgsql's pool, and which makes no sense in these modes.

 - Prior to version 3.1, Npgsql sends the